octopus-network/octopus-appchain-anchor/README.md

     pub deposit_amount: Balance,
     /// Staking state of the validator.
     pub staking_state: StakingState,
-    /// Whether the validator is reserved.
+    /// The time when the validator can withdraw their deposit. pub staking_unlock_time: Timestamp,
-    /// The reserved validator can NOT be delegated to. pub is_reserved: bool,
+    /// Whether the validator accepts delegation from delegators. pub can_accept_delegation: bool,
 }
 ```